Byskov-Soft/fifo-calc/README.md

    - Transactions are saved to a JSON file DB located at `<HOME-DIR>/.fifo-calc/fifo.db.json`

 1. [Create FIFO reports](#creating-fifo-reports) per symbol (BTC, ETH, etc.)
-   - Reports are saved to a user defined or default output files
+   - Reports are saved to a user defined or default output directory

 **Please note**: